-- Living a more balanced life
+Living a more balanced life

 All too often as mums, wives, the homemaker, employees, entrepreneurs, small business owners we have a lot going on in our heads.
 Our thoughts are buzzing.
-Mindfulness can help as bring calm and focus to what is required there and then.
+Mindfulness can help as bring calm and focus on what is required there and then.

 Being mindful helps with living a more balanced life in all spheres of life.
 At work, with family and friends, in the community and during the activities we enjoy.